haakoaho/EasySpeakTemplate/readme.md

         python3 easyspeak.py
         ```

-3.  **Follow the prompts:** The script will ask you for two things:
+3.  **Follow the prompts:**
-    * **"Enter the EasySpeak agenda URL:"** Go to your club's EasySpeak agenda page in your web browser (e.g., `https://easyspeak.org/agenda.php?c=XXXX&t=XXXX&...`).
-Copy the full URL from your browser's address bar and paste it into the command prompt/terminal, then press Enter.
-    * **"Paste the Cookie string from your browser's developer tools:"** This step requires a little more detail, as EasySpeak requires you to be logged in to access the agenda.
-        * **How to get the Cookie string (the easiest way):**
-            1. Open your EasySpeak agenda page in your web browser (Chrome, Firefox, Edge, etc.) and make sure you are logged in.
-            2. Right-click anywhere on the page and select "Inspect" or "Inspect Element" to open the browser's developer tools.
-            3. Go to the "Console" tab within the developer tools.
-            4. In the console, type the following command and press Enter:
-                ```javascript
-                copy(document.cookie)
-                ```
-            5. This command will copy the entire cookie string to your clipboard.
-            6. Paste this entire cookie string into your command prompt/terminal where the script is asking for it, then press Enter.
+4. Find the agenda page of your meeting in EasySPeak.

-4.  **Wait for the script to finish:** The script will fetch the agenda, process it, and then tell you:
+5.  **Wait for the script to finish:** The script will fetch the agenda, process it, and then tell you:
     * "Presentation successfully created at: presentation.odp"
     * "Updating the forms"

     You will find a new file named `presentation.odp` in the same folder where your script is located.
 This is your updated presentation!
-The script will also attempt to update relevant Google Forms if those features are configured.
+The script will also attempt to update relevant Google Forms for voting and feedback.

 ---

 ## Troubleshooting

 * **"Error: Template file not found at 'template.odp'"**: Make sure the `template.odp` file is in the same folder as `easyspeak.py`.
 It should have been downloaded with the other script files.
-* **"An error occurred while fetching the URL: ..."**: This often means there's an issue with the URL you entered or the Cookie string you provided.
-    * Double-check that the EasySpeak agenda URL is correct.
-    * Make sure you copied the **entire** cookie string and that it's still valid (cookies can expire).
-Try getting a fresh cookie string if you encounter this error.
 * **Permissions errors during installation**: If you see "Permission denied" errors during Step 3, try running the command with `sudo` on Mac/Linux (e.g., `sudo pip3 install -r requirements.txt`) or by opening your command prompt as an administrator on Windows.
 * **Python not found**: If commands like `py` or `python3` don't work, go back to Step 1 and ensure Python was installed correctly, especially checking the "Add python.exe to PATH" box on Windows.